-Learn how to make garden charms that make great accessories to your potted plants.
-Use your favorite sayings to create beautiful and thoughtful gifts.
+Learn how to make garden charms to use as accessories to your potted plants.
+Using your favorite sayings this craft will help you to create beautiful and heart-warming thoughtful gifts.

 How to Make Garden Charms